dotlang/language/doc/RFE.md

 How to access a type defined inside imported module?
 q: Suppose that I have a struct type.
 How can I access its types? use dot

-? - We can have `this` or `self` by using optional arguments in struct methods
+N - We can have `this` or `self` by using optional arguments in struct methods
 ```
 Customer = struct {
 	age: int,